Get diabetes out of your headspace and onto your dashboard. This is your one-stop spot for an overview of your diabetes.

 Managing diabetes can often feel like a full-time job.
 It can involve not only counting carbs, but also figuring out how your recent insulin dosage affects you, along with keeping track of blood glucose levels on both a daily and weekly basis.

-It’s a great deal to think about, but Hedia’s here to make it simpler.
+It’s a great deal to think about, but hopefully Hedia can make it simpler.
 We want to declutter your mind by putting all those areas of diabetes management in one place.

-Having everything on a single go-to screen will help other areas of your life feel clearer.
-With the diabetes dashboard, you can feel organised and on top of everything, while assuring yourself that your diabetes is in good hands.
+Having everything on a single go-to screen will hopefully help other areas of your life feel clearer.

 Diabetes is sometimes called an invisible condition because others often can’t see or notice the physical effects of diabetes.
 But it’s also invisible because it exists in the mind in the form of numbers, target ranges, and percentages.